RareSkills/blog/eip-2930-optional-access-list-ethereum/eip-2930-optional-access-list-ethereum.md

 ## When does the access list save gas?

-**Whenever you make a cross-contract call, consider adding using an access list transaction**
+**Whenever you make a cross-contract call, consider using an access list transaction**

-Making a cross contract call normally incurs an additional 2600 gas, but using an access list transaction costs 2400 and prewarms the contract access so that it only charges 100 gas, meaning the net cost goes from 2600 to 2500.
+Making a cross-contract call normally incurs an additional 2600 gas, but using an access list transaction costs 2400 and pre-warms the contract access so that it only charges 100 gas, meaning the net cost goes from 2600 to 2500.

 This is also applies for accessing storage variables in another contract.
-It normally costs 2100 for cold access, but an access list transaction pays 1900 gas to prewarm the stroage slot, leading to a net 100 gas savings.
+It normally costs 2100 for cold access, but an access list transaction pays 1900 gas to pre-warm the storage slot, leading to a net 100 gas savings.

-We provide further examples of access list transactions for common cross contract calls such as
+We provide further examples of access list transactions for common cross-contract calls such as

 - accessing the price in a [Chainlink oracle](https://www.rareskills.io/post/chainlink-price-feed-contract),
 - a [proxy](https://www.rareskills.io/proxy-patterns) doing a [delegatecall](https://www.rareskills.io/post/delegatecall) to an implementation contract